ascend-io/ascend-community/ottos_expeditions/README.md

   - To add data quality tests, add the following code to the `gear_rentals.yaml` file:

       ```yaml
         tests:
           columns:
             rental_date:
               - not_null
       ```
     With this test, we're ensuring the `rental_date` column is not null.

+  - The code in `gear_rentals.yaml` should now look like the following:
+      ```yaml
+      component:
+        read:
+          connection: local_files
+          local_file:
+            path: /gear_rentals.csv
+            parser:
+              csv:
+                has_header: true
+        tests:
+          columns:
+            rental_date:
+              - not_null
+      ```

   - Click **Save** to save the changes.